Manageability Enhancements (Database Engine)

 SQL Server Audit is a new feature of SQL Server 2008 that lets you create customized audits of Database Engine events.
 SQL Server Audit uses extended events to record the information for the audit and provides the tools and processes you must have to enable, store, and view audits on various server and database objects.
 For more information, see Auditing (Database Engine).

-SQL Server 2008 Enterprise and later supports compressing backups, and every edition of SQL Server 2008 or later can restore a compressed backup.
+Backup compression was introduced in SQL Server 2008 Enterprise.
+Beginning in SQL Server 2008 R2, backup compression is supported by SQL Server 2008 R2 Standard and all higher editions.
+Every edition of SQL Server 2008 can restore a compressed backup.
 You can change the backup compression behavior for an individual backup, backup job, or log shipping configuration.
 For more information, see Backup Compression (SQL Server).

 By default, backup compression significantly increases CPU usage, which can adversely impact concurrent operations.
 You can create low-priority compressed backups in a session whose CPU usage is limited by Resource Governor.
 For more information, see How to: Use Resource Governor to Limit CPU Usage by Backup Compression (Transact-SQL).